Open Source Project - "Implementation / Testing"

 Remember you are representing yourself, and the University of Toronto.
 Please keep your community interactions professional.

 If your pull request is not merged, I mostly attribute it to unluckiness.
-Therefore, you will be graded on the following items:
+However, you may still be eligible to get full marks if you can demonstrate the following:

-• Provide sufficient evidence to TA your interaction with the community, such as but not limited to Github and the langchain Discord.
+• Provide sufficient evidence to TA your professional and timely interaction with the community, such as but not limited to Github and the langchain Discord.

 • Professionalism in the interaction